Checking in for your appointment?

 Directions and parking information

-To get directions to your appointment, see Find a Dartmouth-Hitchcock Health Location.
+To get directions to your appointment, please see our Locations and Directions web page.

-For appointments at Dartmouth-Hitchcock Medical Center in Lebanon, please also see Parking, Transportation, and Maps.
+For appointments at Dartmouth Hitchcock Medical Center (DHMC) in Lebanon, please also see Parking, Transportation, and Maps.
 This page provides information on parking assistance, wheelchairs, and floor maps.
 It also provides contact information for taxis and buses.

 When to arrive and what to bring